 There you have it — product pages to which Google will pay attention.
 It may take some time to get this content up to speed, but it will be well worthwhile if it produces more traffic and sales opportunities.

-Need Help With SEO?Get a Free 1-Hour Consultation
+Need Help With SEO?Get a Free 30-Minute Consultation

 This is a guest post by Brad Shorr, Director of Content Strategy at Straight North, one of the leading Internet marketing companies in Chicago that offers SEO, PPC and web design services.
 With more than 25 years of sales and marketing experience, Brad has been featured in leading online publications including Smashing Magazine, American Marketing Association and Forbes.